K-Sato1995/blog/content/created-myblog-with-svelte/index.md

 There are already many posts about [Svelte](https://svelte.dev/) by other people and reading the official document should be enough to start making stuff with it.

-The syntax was very straightforward and liked it a lot.
+The syntax was very straightforward and I liked it a lot.

 ## Sveltekit